Agentic AI with Orchestrator-Agent Trust: A Modular Visual Classification Framework with Trust-Aware Orchestration and

 To overcome the reliability ceiling observed in previous settings, the third experiment introduces a trust-aware orchestration framework augmented with a RAG pipeline.
 Unlike Experiment II, this configuration retains the zero-shot GPT-4o and Qwen-2.5-VL agents to investigate whether reasoning and calibration improvements can be realized without task-specific fine-tuning.
 Enhancements to the orchestrator include: (i) a multi-metric trust scoring module incorporating ECE, OCR, and CG, and (ii) a dynamic Re-Evaluation Loop, triggered when agent trust scores fall below a learned threshold.

 In this setup, low-trust predictions trigger the orchestrator to initiate a re-evaluation loop, prompting agents with their prior responses and augmenting the input with semantic retrievals from Image-RAG.
 The retrieval module uses CLIP (ViT-B/32) to encode a curated set of class-representative reference images into 512-dimensional embeddings, which are $L_2$-normalized and stored in a FAISS vector database using an exact inner product index (\texttt{IndexFlatIP}).
 Each reference embedding is associated with a disease category label $y_i \in {\text{healthy}, \text{black-rot}, \text{rust}, \text{scab}}$ and enriched with metadata such as image URLs and textual definitions.
 During re-evaluation, the agents receive the top-$k$ most similar reference examples based on cosine similarity, integrated into an updated prompt.
 This guides them to revise or reaffirm their prediction with additional visual and semantic context.
 The orchestrator then assesses the updated responses using trust metrics (ECE, OCR, CG) and finalizes the decision based on the most coherent and trustworthy agent output.
-The detailed methodology behind trust-aware orchestration, the re-evaluation loop, and Image-RAG is presented in Section~\ref{experiment_III}.

 \textbf{Performance:} As summarized in Table~\ref{tab:performance_metrics}, GPT-4o achieved 87.50\% accuracy and Qwen reached 73.13\%, both significantly outperforming their initial zero-shot baselines in Experiment I. The orchestrator attained an accuracy of 85.63\%, demonstrating that trust-aware orchestration, combined with retrieval-based contextualization, can close a large portion of the performance gap typically addressed via fine-tuning.
 Subfigure~\ref{fig:exp3}b shows the accuracy improvements, while subfigures~\ref{fig:exp3}c,~\ref{fig:exp3}f, and~\ref{fig:exp3}g illustrate the precision, recall, and F1-score gains, respectively.